Bank of Ireland Benchmark Reform Hub

 - Could this impact me?

-Some customers who use interest rate swaps or derivatives for risk management purposes will be impacted by this reform for any transaction maturing beyond 2021.
+In addition to loans, customers who use interest rate swaps or derivatives for risk management purposes will be impacted by this reform for any transaction maturing beyond 2021.
 Your relationship manager will support you in the transition to replacement rates.

 If you have a benchmark product with a maturity before 31 December 2021 there should be no impact.
-As mentioned we will know more about replacement rates in early 2020 and if you have an impacted product or service we will be in touch with you.

 - Why can we not just move customers to these new Risk Free Rates now?